 - LGBTQ Equality – Read the Primer for Parents and Teens

 - Immigrants and Refugees – Read the Primer for Parents and Teens

 Discuss with your family:

-- How can we help in our school, synagogue, or community to reduce hunger in the broader community?
+- How can we help reduce hunger in our school, synagogue, or community?

 - How can we be advocates for criminal justice?